 Meep originated as part of graduate research at MIT with initial contributions by Steven G. Johnson, Ardavan Oskooi, David Roundy, Mihai Ibanescu, and Peter Bermel.
-Currently, the Meep project is maintained by Simpetus and the open-source community on GitHub.
+Currently, the Meep project is maintained by Simpetus and the open-source developer community on GitHub.
+Christopher Hogan and M.T.
+Homer Reid have lead the development of the Python interface.

-We kindly request that you cite the following reference in any publication for which you use Meep:
+We kindly request that you cite the following reference publication in any work for which you use Meep:

 If you want a one-sentence description of the algorithm for inclusion in a publication, we recommend something like:

-- Simulations were performed with the finite-difference time-domain (FDTD) method [ref FDTD], using a freely available software package [ref Meep].
+- Simulations were performed with the finite-difference time-domain (FDTD) method [ref FDTD], using an open-source software package [ref Meep].

 General references on the FDTD method include, for example: